ericengman/dispo/README.md

 As much as possible, stick to the Combine ViewModel structure implemented in the `MainViewController`.
 The `DetailViewController` should use a similar system for loading additional information from the API.

-You cannot use any additional dependencies.
+You shouldn't need to use any additional dependencies.

+And while not required, feel free to add additional flourishes or features!

 ## Setup